The Multiple Nature of Our Mind

 The Multimind Idea of Consciousness

 Contrary to belief, we don't possess a unified mind with a single coherent purpose.
-We have many 'multiminds' all with separate agendas.
-These small minds, which the psychologist Robert Ornstein often calls, slightly jokingly, “simpletons”, all have minds of their own.
+We have many minds: 'multiminds'.
+These small minds, which the psychologist Robert Ornstein often calls, slightly jokingly, “simpletons”, all have minds and agendas of their own.

 More Featured Books